 Welcome to Thoughts on the Market.
-I’m Matt Hornbach, Global Head of Macro Strategy for Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I’ll be talking about global macro trends and how investors can interpret these trends for rates and currency markets.
-It's Tuesday, August 3rd, at 8 AM in New York.
+I’m Matthew Hornbach, Global Head of Macro Strategy for Morgan Stanley.
+Along with my colleagues bringing you a variety of perspectives, I’ll be talking about global macro trends and how investors can interpret these trends for rates and currency markets.
+It's Thursday, November 11th at noon in New York.

 "Don't fight the Fed."
 It's an oft-repeated investment principle that could be restated as "What the Fed wants, the Fed gets."
 Coming out of last week’s FOMC meeting, let’s take a moment to consider what the Fed really wants, and how markets may provide it.

 So, the Fed wants one of three things from a financial conditions perspective.
 It either wants financial conditions to loosen with greater availability of money and credit in the marketplace or it may want financial conditions to tighten to cool down an overheated economy.
 Finally, it may want to keep the status quo with financial conditions in a certain range.

 Currently, the Fed is easing monetary policy by purchasing bonds from the market.
 So, it wants to loosen financial conditions.
 But over the next 6 months, it will be tapering its asset purchases and, therefore, it will be easing policy by less and less.
 This implies that it wants financial conditions to keep easing starting this month and lasting into the middle of next year, but more gradually than they have been.